luroess/traenslenzor/docs/report/chapters/components/08_comp_document_class_detector.typ

 For each backbone, we scan the test split and select the most confident correct prediction ("best") and the most confident incorrect prediction ("worst").
 We compute attributions for the predicted class (i.e., the explanation targets the model decision, not the ground truth).

-We export multiple attribution methods (Integrated Gradients, Input x Gradient, Noise Tunnel, Occlusion, DeepLift, LayerGradXActivation), focus on Grad-CAM here because it yields an intuitive spatial explanation that matches the layout-driven nature of RVL-CDIP.
+We export multiple methods (Integrated Gradients, Input x Gradient, Noise Tunnel, Occlusion, DeepLift, LayerGradXActivation).
+In this report we focus on two views:
-As a complementary view, we also show an Integrated Gradients (IG) map for a representative AlexNet sample.
+- *Grad-CAM overlays* (coarse, convolutional feature-level evidence; intuitive for layout cues).
+- *Integrated Gradients (IG)* (input-level sensitivity; useful to spot border/background artifacts).

-*Grad-CAM.* Grad-CAM builds a coarse importance map on the last convolutional features by weighting each feature map by the global-average pooled gradient of the target logit and then upsampling to input resolution @gradcam:
+// *Grad-CAM.* Grad-CAM builds a coarse importance map on the last convolutional features by weighting each feature map by the global-average pooled gradient of the target logit and then upsampling to input resolution @gradcam:
-$ L^c = op("ReLU")(sum_k alpha_k^c A^k) $ with $ alpha_k^c = 1/(H W) sum_(i,j) partial y^c / partial A^k_(i,j) $.
+// $ L^c = op("ReLU")(sum_k alpha_k^c A^k) $ with $ alpha_k^c = 1/(H W) sum_(i,j) partial y^c / partial A^k_(i,j) $.
-Because these feature maps are low-resolution, the overlays appear blocky; this is expected and still informative at the layout level.
+// Because these feature maps are low-resolution, the overlays appear blocky; this is expected and still informative at the layout level.

 // Attribution artifacts were generated via:
 // uv run python -m traenslenzor.doc_classifier.run --stage=TEST --attribution_run.enabled=true ...